 Notarization is often required in various formal contexts:

-• Parental Consent Forms: Used for travel or medical decisions involving minors.
+- Parental Consent Forms: These forms are used for travel or medical decisions involving minors.
 A notary’s involvement adds credibility and trust, ensuring both parents agree.

 Sample Notarized Letter Template